 10. Provide examples of your relevant curriculum achievements.

-Curriculum developers that are competing for the same jobs could be using the same terms to describe teaching and assessment approaches and methods.
+Curriculum developers competing for the same jobs could use the same terms to describe teaching and assessment approaches and methods.
 You can distinguish yourself by providing examples.

 Performance metrics, in particular, are influential in a resume or cover letter.